angelsanabriaCS321/angelsanbriaCS-HU250.github.io/index.md

 ## Welcome to Angel Sanabria's CS-HU250 Webpage

-This website gives you a little preview of what kind of work we do for CS-HU250.
+This website gives you a brief description of CS-HU250.

+**We use the**

 ![image of a christmas tree](http://i63.tinypic.com/rl994z.png)